 The District of Columbia was one of the first in the nation to close its large institution, Forest Haven, and individuals with intellectual disabilities are now living full and active lives throughout the District and in neighboring communities.
 DDA and its providers offer skill development and support to help people with intellectual disabilities gain employment, start a business, volunteer, attend senior citizens programs or receive support throughout the day.
 Adults are supported to live full and inclusive lives throughout the community in homes and apartments, and, for families supporting a loved one at home, DDA also provides support services such as temporary relief for the family, in-home and community support, emergency response systems, and home and vehicle modification assistance.

 Intellectual disability is characterized by significant limitations both in intellectual functioning (reasoning, learning, problem solving) and in adaptive behavior, which covers a range of everyday social and practical skills.
 For eligibility criteria, click HERE.

 To contact the DDA on evenings and weekends in an emergency, please call 211 or the DDA Duty Officer at (202) 498-9077, or utilize the DC 311 Smartphone App.

-The Developmental Disability Services Administration provides daily leadership, budget oversight, policy development, and direction for the Service Coordination Unit, Intake and Eligibility Unit, Medicaid Waiver Unit and Provider Resource Management Unit and the Health and Wellness Unit.
-The office also reviews and analyzes management reports, provides program recommendations to the Director and DC Health Care Finance Administration, and implements DDA’s long-term strategic planning efforts.
+The Office of the Deputy Director provides daily leadership, vision, budget oversight, policy development, and direction for the Service Coordination Division; Intake and Eligibility Unit, Medicaid Waiver Unit; Provider Resource Management Unit; and the Health and Wellness Unit, to ensure that all of agency is working together to support people with intellectual disabilities.
+The office also reviews and analyzes management reports, provides program recommendations to the Director and DC Health Care Finance Administration (DHCF), and implements DDA’s long-term strategic planning efforts.

 SERVICE PLANNING & COORDINATION DIVISION